pedro-vasconcelos-costa/ML-Threat-Detection/README.md

 # ML-MaliciousConnections-Classification
 Classification of network connection events with Random Forest and Elastic-Net Regression in R and Python

+### * the reporting and plots are based on the models developed in R
+### ** i have also mirrored the models into Python code for compatibility with different business requirements

 ## 1. INTRODUCTION
 This project aims to develop an early warning system for a cyber-security department to detect potential network attacks.
 Leveraging machine learning models, the goal is to classify real-time network events as either malicious or non-malicious.
 The challenge lies in the rarity of confirmed malicious events, accounting for less than 1% of all logged network events, and the need to minimize both false positives and negatives due to their significant implications.
 Two machine learning algorithms, Random Forest and Elastic-Net Regression will be tested and evaluated to determine the most accurate incident detection model.